KiyanShabestary/2019_CRISPRi_library/library_design/README.md

 `python library_design_ncRNAs.py`

-Not that the script is run on the whole ncRNA dataset here, so it will take much longer to complete.
+Not that this script runs on the whole ncRNA dataset here, so it will take much longer to complete.